 Awareness of Joint Issues

-Scottish Folds can be prone to joint and cartilage problems due to their unique ear structure.
+Scottish Folds can have joint and cartilage problems due to their unique structure.
 Families should ensure regular veterinary checkups.

 Teaching Children Gentle Handling